Quick Answer

 - Schedule deferred care — dental cleanings, eye exams, and physicals you've been putting off.

-- Consider big-ticket items — prescription sunglasses, orthotics, LASIK, or orthodontia can use up a large balance quickly.
+- Consider high-value items — prescription sunglasses, orthotics, LASIK, or orthodontia can use up a large balance quickly.

 - Use a tracker — SpendRebel monitors your balance, sends smart deadline reminders, and suggests eligible spending ideas personalized to your remaining balance.